AsielElaouare/Portfolio/content/english/pages/learning-paths.md

 title: Learning Paths

 features:

+  - title: "Vue.js"
+    image: "/images/gallery/Vue.js_Logo.png"
+    content: "Currently focused on mastering Vue.js, a powerful JavaScript framework for building responsive and dynamic web applications.
+The learning process covers core concepts like components, directives, and reactive data handling, along with advanced topics such as Vue Router for navigation, Pinia for state management, and the Composition API for scalable application structure.
+It also involves integrating external data sources using Axios for API communication.
+The goal is to build a strong foundation in frontend development and apply these skills through real-world projects."

+  - title: "Spring Framework Java"
+    image: "/images/gallery/SpringMVC-logo.png"
+    content: "Learning Spring Framework, a powerful ecosystem for building robust, scalable, and secure backend applications in Java.
+The learning path covers core concepts like Dependency Injection, Inversion of Control, and application configuration with Spring Boot.
+It involves building RESTful APIs with Spring Web, managing data with Spring Data JPA.
+Development is streamlined with libraries like Lombok for automatic code generation and JPA for efficient database operations.
+The goal is to develop a strong backend skill set and create enterprise-grade, production-ready applications."

   - title: "JavaFX Framework"
     image: "/images/gallery/JavaFX-logo.webp"
     content: "My experience with JavaFX includes developing applications using the MVC architecture to ensure clean code separation and maintainability.
 I structured the project with models for data handling, views for the UI using FXML, and controllers to manage user interactions.
 Leveraging JavaFX’s powerful UI components, I built dynamic and responsive interfaces with scene transitions and custom styling using CSS.
 I implemented features like event handling, data binding, and multi-threading for a smooth user experience.
 Throughout the project, I focused on scalability, maintainability, and best practices for JavaFX application development."

+  - title: "ITIL 4"
+    image: "/images/gallery/itil-4-dimensions.png"
+    content: "The leading framework for IT Service Management (ITSM) and digital service delivery.
+The learning path covers the core concepts of the Service Value System (SVS), guiding principles, and key practices for managing IT services effectively.
+It emphasizes aligning IT services with business needs, promoting continual improvement, and adopting a flexible, value-driven approach to service management.
+The goal is to build a strong understanding of modern ITSM strategies and prepare for real-world applications across various industries."

   - title: "Projectmanagment"
     image: "/images/gallery/projectmanagment-pic.png"